culurciello/demos/face-id/README.md

 `python3 demo-face.py --extract True`

 This collects a small amount of samples and creates a database for demo to work on.

+In order to convert the model from LightCNN for CPU use, we run:

+`convert-cpu-model.py`

 ### Demo